juridiener/dotfiles/.config/vim-sheets.md

   `` = Return to the cursor position before the latest jump (undo the jump)
   #(hash) = go to the next word in the cursor

+## SEARCH
+  /and the word to search
+  if you want delete the word under the cursor with the search pattern type cgn | dgn

 ## Scrolling
   Ctrl + e - move screen down one line (without moving cursor) Ctrl + y - move screen up one line (without moving cursor)